TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/4-conclusion.rst

 we have shown concepts that apply to the security of the extension.
 Important by this is tha you have understand what are request hashes and how to prevent against cross site scripting.

-Now in the progress of the book you have get to know Extbase and Fluid intensively.
-We should not get out of view that these technologies also are bridges to FLOW3 and TYPO3 version 5.
-The following chapter contains an outlook to FLOW3 and the ongoing development.